A Short Story

 “It’s okay.
 I didn’t check my racism, it was my fault.”

 “You know why I came here, really?”
 Lenny changed the subject.
 John shook his head.
 “I’m not just old, I’ve got cancer.
-And you know the way it goes, if you don’t have the privilege points…”
+And you know the way it goes, if you don’t have the points…”

 “Yeah.”
 John felt a pang of regret.
 He genuinely liked the old man.
 “I know how it goes.
 How long?”

 “Few months.
 Maybe less.”
 Lenny said.
 “It’s okay, kid.
 My time, you know?
 I just wanted to come back, see if there were any real gearheads left anymore.
-Guess there’s one.”
+Guess there’s still one.”

 “Oh, I’m not…”